area17/twill/README.md

 - `--hasPosition (-P)`
 - `--hasRevisions(-R)`.

-It will generate a migration file, a model, a repository, a controller, a form request object and an index and form views.
+It will generate a migration file, a model, a repository, a controller, a form request object and a form view.

 Start by filling in the migration and models.